davidpustai/generator-web-project/app/templates/_README.md

 *This doesn't mean that the generated project cannot be used in older browsers, just that compatibility is ensured with the ones mentioned above.*

-If you need IE 8 support you can use [generator-web-project v0.14.0](https://github.com/davidpustai/generator-web-project/tree/v0.14.0).
-Although it is no longer actively developed.

 ## Getting started
 First install dependencies: